release-tools/build-clerk/README.md

 If you choose to _perform_ an action, it will be triggered immediately and a notification will be posted to Slack.

 If you would prefer a human to make a decision, you can _suggest_ an action.
 This will result in the action being posted in Slack with buttons to confirm or dismiss it.

+## Branch build notifications in Slack

+Clerk can send you a direct message (DM) on Slack when an event happens to a branch you are interested in.
+For example, if you would like to know when a branch passes or fails a build, you can ask Clerk to notify you.

+Send a message to the Clerk Slack bot as follows:

+    notify me about defect-23

+Clerk will now send you a DM when something happens to a branch containing the 'defect-23'.
+Branch name matches are case insensitive.

+To list your notifications you can do this:

+    list

+To unsubscribe from notifications just write:

+    don't notify me about defect-23

+For more options, just type `help` to the bot.

 ## Run it